ntd/CX9020/README.md

 # CX9020

+Unofficial fork for building the image using docker.

 This repository provides Scripts and Patches to build a basic Linux (Debian) System for a [Beckhoff CX9020 Controller](https://www.beckhoff.com/default.asp?embedded_pc/cx9020.htm).
 It only works with devices which are ordered with a special ordering number (CX9020-0100) which ensures that the device boots directly from the microSD card instead of using the internal bootloader.
 Please make sure to follow the steps below to create your microSD card.